adriangoransson/renamer/README.md

 Also possible to add suffixes with `--prefix-suffix`.

 ## Acknowledgements
-Inspired greatly by the original [`rename.pl`](https://metacpan.org/source/PEDERST/rename-1.9/README.md)
+Inspired greatly by the original [`rename.pl`](https://metacpan.org/source/PEDERST/rename-1.9/README.md).
+The aim is to have similar features but with faster execution time and a slightly more intuitive syntax for those not so familiar with regexes.